- Lauren Dungy

 True, children with ADD are easily distracted, but when they are highly interested in something, they can lock onto it like a surface-to-air missile.
 Indeed, their extraordinary ability to concentrate is just one of many exceptional benefits of these “tagged” kids.
 They may not get into Yale or Stanford, but it doesn’t mean that they have some half-baked future waiting for them.
 An inordinate percentage of the people at the highest ranks of the marketplace have ADD off the charts.
 The daydreaming they got in trouble for in school was just practice for the visionaries they have become.
 Top sales people, managers, entrepreneurs, athletes, musicians, and artists thank God every day for their gift of ADD.
 I certainly thank Him for mine.

-Used with permission from Dr. Tim Kimmel and his wife, Darcy, are the founders of Family Matters™.
+Used with permission from Dr. Tim Kimmel and his wife, Darcy.
+They are the founders of Family Matters™.

 © 2007 iMom.
 All rights reserved.